Gongkar Chö Monastery: Structure

 Along the circumambulatory path around the inner sanctum, original frescos of the 12 Deeds of the Shakyamuni and Thousand Buddhas of the Aeons are seen.
 However, a three-story-high image of Buddha with the skull of the Indian master Gayadhara, which once existed here in the inner sanctum, is not seen now.

 While circumambulating the monastery in a clockwise direction, the Shedra or the monastic college is seen to the left in the northern direction of the complex.
 The monastic college holds painting classes in the morning session and debating classes in the afternoon, for the monks.

 Other religious building close to the monastery is the Dechen Chakor Monastery, about 3 km away on a side valley, and 13 km away is the Gonggar Dzong.

-The monastery was ransacked during the Cultural Revolution; the main hall was used as a barley silo and murals were defaced with Mao Zedong slogans.
+The monastery was ransacked by red guards during the Cultural Revolution; the main hall was used as a barley silo and murals were defaced with Mao Zedong slogans.
 Despite the destruction, the surviving mural work at the monastery is aesthetically done.

 The monastery used to house one hundred and sixty monks, but now has only thirty monks.
 The main building is in a good condition, and the exterior has been restored.